MichaelHeaton/homelab-infra/docs/05-NAS-Setup.md

 ### Lab 5.A: Introduction to RAID, NFS, and iSCSI (explanation and why they matter in homelab setup)

-### Lab 5.B: Best practices for setting up a NAS/Synology (covering user management, folder structure, snapshots, and backups)
+### Lab 5.B: Best practices for setting up a NAS/Synology (covering user management, folder structure, snapshots, and backups) Also configure the NAS to provide NTP service for the LAN (Control Panel → Regional Options → Time → NTP Service).

 ## Background Concepts
 - **RAID:** A method of combining multiple hard drives into a single unit to improve performance and/or provide redundancy to protect data in case of drive failure.